Chinese dragon: Origin

-Mythical creature
+In mythology

 From its origins as totems or the stylized depiction of natural creatures, the Chinese dragon evolved to become a mythical animal.
 The Han dynasty scholar Wang Fu recorded Chinese myths that long dragons had nine anatomical resemblances.The people paint the dragon's shape with a horse's head and a snake's tail.
-Further, there are expressions as 'three joints' and 'nine resemblances' (of the dragon), to wit: from head to shoulder, from shoulder to breast, from breast to tail.
+Further, there are expressions such as 'three joints' and 'nine resemblances' (of the dragon), to wit: from head to shoulder, from shoulder to breast, and from breast to tail.
 These are the joints; as to the nine resemblances, they are the following: his antlers resemble those of a stag, his head that of a camel, his eyes those of a demon, his neck that of a snake, his belly that of a clam (shen, 蜃), his scales those of a carp, his claws those of an eagle, his soles those of a tiger, his ears those of a cow.
-Upon his head he has a thing like a broad eminence (a big lump), called [chimu] (尺木).
+Upon his head, he has a thing like a broad eminence (a big lump), called [chimu] (尺木).
 If a dragon has no [chimu], he cannot ascend to the sky.

 Further sources give variant lists of the nine animal resemblances.
 Sinologist Henri Doré lists these characteristics of an authentic dragon: "The antlers of a deer.
 The head of a crocodile.
 A demon's eyes.
 The neck of a snake.
 A tortoise's viscera.
 A hawk's claws.
 The palms of a tiger.
 A cow's ears.
 And it hears through its horns, its ears being deprived of all power of hearing".
 He notes that, "Others state it has a rabbit's eyes, a frog's belly, a carp's scales".

 Chinese dragons were considered to be physically concise.
 Of the 117 scales, 81 are of the yang essence (positive) while 36 are of the yin essence (negative).
 Initially, the dragon was benevolent, wise, and just, but the Buddhists introduced the concept of malevolent influence among some dragons.
 Just as water destroys, they said, so can some dragons destroy via floods, tidal waves, and storms.
 They suggested that some of the worst floods were believed to have been the result of a mortal upsetting a dragon.

 Many pictures of Chinese dragons show a flaming pearl under their chin or in their claws.
 The pearl is associated with spiritual energy, wisdom, prosperity, power, immortality, thunder, or the moon.
-Chinese art often depicts a pair of dragons chasing or fighting over the flaming pearl.
+Chinese art often depicts a pair of dragons chasing or fighting over a flaming pearl.